 If you’re thinking it’s too late for you to start promoting your photography business just because you’ve already been in existence for a while, that’s not a valid excuse.

-There’s an inspiring Chinese proverb that says the best time to plant a tree was 20 years ago.
+There’s a Chinese proverb that says the best time to plant a tree was 20 years ago.
 The second best time is now.
 The same is true for marketing your photography services.

 Don’t make the task bigger or more intimidating than it needs to be.
 It’s easy to feel overwhelmed.
 To quote another proverb, “How do you eat an elephant?
 One bite at a time.”